 BugZilla rhymes with Mozilla, and rightly so.
 This bug tracking software was created by Mozilla Foundation back in 1998.
 Bugzilla is open-source; hence no license is required.

-Bugzilla is easy to use, general-purpose and makes overall bug tracking and reporting process a breeze.
+Bugzilla is easy to use, general-purpose, and makes the overall bug tracking and reporting process a breeze.
 It contains a comprehensive range of tools within a minimalistic web-based UI.

 Bugzilla contains both quick and advanced search options.
 It contains a powerful reporting tool that can generate charts and automate scheduled reports.

 Its “insider group” collaboration feature provides a safe environment for discussion among team members.
 Speaking of safety, Bugzilla provides regular security patches and uses technology that prevents SQL injection, spammers, and brute force.

 All of this makes Bugzilla a leading choice for large corporations and open source projects.

 - Mark certain attachments and comments as private, and then they will be invisible to users who are not in the insider group.

 - Add custom fields to your bug database.